walkerlj0/sample-app-web-ci/README.md

     This will build the application, start Chrome and load the website on [http://localhost:3000/](http://localhost:3000/)

-1. Click around - this is the app!
+1. Click around - this is the app
 1. Install [OpenJDK 8](https://adoptopenjdk.net/) for running the end-to-end tests
 1. Install [Google Chrome](https://www.google.com/chrome/) for running the end-to-end tests